HexHive/ViDeZZo/README.md

 ViDeZZo is a virtual device fuzzing framework considering both intra- and inter-message dependencies to balance fuzzing scalability and efficiency.
+The [research paper](https://nebelwelt.net/files/23Oakland4.pdf) was accepted by IEEE S&P 2023.

 Currently, ViDeZZo supports libFuzzer in combination with ASAN and UBSAN.